 To establish actual notice, your attorney may use:

-- Incident reports showing someone documented the hazard.
+- Incident reports show someone documented the hazard.

 - Witness testimony from employees or customers who informed the property owner about the hazard.

-- Surveillance footage showing the owner or employees interacting with the hazard.
+- Surveillance footage shows the owner or employees interacting with the hazard.

 Proving Constructive Notice